ScanMountGoat/xc3_lib/DEVELOPMENT.md

 debug = true
 ```

 Some projects have [tracing](https://github.com/tokio-rs/tracing) support for profiling with `#[tracing::instrument]`.
-This can be used to generate spans, which are helpful for understanding the performance of multithreaded code. xc3_viewer can use `tracing-chrome` to generate JSON reports that are viewable using https://ui.perfetto.dev/.
+This can be used to generate spans, which are helpful for understanding the performance of multithreaded code.
+When compiling with `--features=tracing`, xc3_viewer can use `tracing-chrome` to generate JSON reports that are viewable using https://ui.perfetto.dev/.

 ## GPU Debugging
 [RenderDoc](https://renderdoc.org/) is a powerful GPU debugging tool.